dimerapp/markdown/README.md

 ## Macros
 Dimer extends the markdown using Macro's.
-All macros shares the same syntax structure (to keep it easier to consume) and new one's be added to this library.
+All macros shares the same syntax structure (to keep it easier to consume) and new one's can be added to this library.

 **A macro can be an inline macro or a block level macro.**

-#### note
+#### note (block)
-The note macros creates a `div` with `className=alert-note` and can be used as follows.
+The note macro creates a `div` with `className=alert-note` and can be used as follows.

 ```md
 [note]